-These days, I’ve been nostalgic of our travels through Japan and I’ve been thinking about the pretty city of Kyoto a lot.
-It was the first Japanese city we visited and it didn’t take long for us both to fall in love with it.
+Kyoto was the first city that we visited in Japan and it became our favourite too.
 We were lucky enough to arrive just before the end of the cherry blossom season which gives the town some magical tone.
 We were also especially struck by how kind people were with us.
 It happened more than once that locals came to help us when we were lost (in public transportation among others!) although they didn’t speak a word of English.